chaytanc/chaytanc.github.io/pages/chid/chid5a.md

 permalink: /chid5a
 ---
 **Reading Thoughts and Notes**
-*Zombie Roaches and Other Parasite Tales, Yong*
+*Zombie Roaches and Other Parasite Tales, Ed Yong*
 - Parasites "control" their host, but what is volition to begin with?
 Our microbiome "hijacks" our volition, but simultaneously we think we volitionally "want" to eat
 - When something devours something else alive, how do we know that this is "something else"
 - "Manipulation is not an oddity"